 The Student Art Guide is produced by ordinary teachers and has no outside funding.
-Our articles and resources take many, many hours to create.
+Our articles and resources take many hours to create.
 We rely on advertising to help cover costs and to ensure that we can deliver quality resources to our readers.
-As the website grows, we plan to hire additional experienced Art teachers to develop a wider set of comprehensive teaching resources (all free), in areas such as graphic design, photography, fashion, textiles, moving image and sculpture.
-There are lots of ways that you can contribute: often these cost nothing and take only a second of your time.
+As the website grows, we plan to hire additional experienced art teachers to develop a wider set of comprehensive teaching resources, in areas such as graphic design, photography, fashion, textiles, moving image and sculpture.
+There are numerous ways that you can contribute: often these cost nothing and take only a second of your time.
 We are thankful for every bit of assistance we receive!

-2. Link to us from your own website.
 Schools often list us within the resources section of their Art Department website, or set homework tasks related to our content and link to us in the process.
-As well as making it easier for students to find us, this has huge benefits in terms of the way that Google values our website and means that the Student Art Guide is more likely to be shown in Google search results.
-This takes about 30 seconds to implement, but has major ongoing positive benefits.
-This is one of the best ways that you can show your thanks and help us continue to be able to provide great resources for teachers and students.
+As well as making it easier for students to find us, clickable links deliver huge benefits in terms of the way that Google values our website and means that the Student Art Guide is more likely to be shown in Google search results.
+Adding a link takes about 30 seconds to implement, but has major ongoing positive benefits.
+This is one of the best free ways that you can help us continue provide great resources for teachers and students.

-4. Use our guide to creating your own website: why Art students should have their own website (and how to make one).
-This article contains affiliate links to Site 5 (this is the website hosting provider that we recommend).
-If you purchase hosting through these links, there is no extra charge to you, but we get a small commission for each sale.
-This becomes an essentially free way for you to contribute funds to our website.
+If you are planning to create your own website, our free guide helps walk you through this process.
+How to make an artist website (and why you need one), contains affiliate links to the website hosting provider that we recommend.
+If you purchase hosting through these links, there is no extra charge to you, however we are donated a commission for each sale.
+This is another excellent way for you to contribute to our site.

 If have any other ideas about how you might be able to help, we would love to hear from you!